justsayantan/View-Workflow/README.md

 This Plugin is used the Alchemy framework.

 ## How To Use:
-You need to follow below steps to use this in your current project
+This plugin is not fully ready yet.
+That is why not available in the webstore.
+You need to follow below steps to use this in your current project -

 1. Download & Install Alchemy(Alchemy4Tridion) in your CMS.
 2. Download this project from git.
 3. Go to Final_A4T folder.